China News Service: Video

 In April 2007, CNS officially released a television news release called "China News Video".
 In October 2007, CNS and Sina Corporation signed a strategic cooperation agreement, and "China News Video" debuted on Sina.

 In July 2010, CNS adjusted the business of its Film and Television Department and set up a new Video News Department, positioning video news as the "third channel news", and using China News Service website as the basic communication platform to promote video interviews, and launching a column called "Focus on Net Affairs".
 Since its establishment in 2010, the department has been involved in the coverage of major events such as the "Two Sessions", the 2010 Yushu earthquake, Expo 2010, the 2010 Gansu mudslide, the 2010 Asian Games, and the 2012 Summer Olympics.

 Publications

 CNS publishes China Newsweek, Fengya and World Chinese Media Yearbook in China, and China Digest (monthly) in Hong Kong, and runs the Hong Kong China News Press.

 Affiliates

-CNS controls the Chinese New Zealand Herald, which is co-owned by New Zealand Media and Entertainment.
+CNS controls the Chinese New Zealand Herald, which was co-owned by New Zealand Media and Entertainment.